alparmelee/FlashcardMaker/README.md

 # FlashcardMaker
-Input and information and print flashcards double sdied with terms on front and definitons on back.
+Input and information and print flashcards double sided with terms on front and definitons on back.